-- Develop strategies and policies that address environmental protection, economic vitality, and social justice for the communities we serve. - Expand knowledge of the latest technologies and developments. - Provide leadership on expanding broadband and bridging the digital divide in the County.
+- Develop strategies and policies that address environmental protection, economic vitality, and social justice for the communities we serve. - Expand knowledge of the latest technologies and developments. - Provide leadership on equitably expanding broadband and bridging the digital divide in the County.

-Climate Adaptation
+• Climate Adaptation

-- Develop strategies and policies to increase resiliency in existing and proposed buildings and infrastructure in response to climate change. - Continue to implement and track efficient, low carbon footprint development practices.
+- Develop strategies and policies to increase resiliency in existing and proposed buildings and infrastructure in response to climate change. - Continue to implement and track efficient, low carbon footprint development practices. - Collaborate with the County Sustainability Office to identify strategies for funding the Just Transition to properly abandon idle/orphan oil wells within unincorporated communities. - Update photovoltaic review and inspection policy for new technology, including integrated solar modules/roof tile installations.